While it’s known for its gorgeous coastline, high-end shopping, and general glamour, La Jolla restaurants are among the best in San Diego.

 La Jolla Village • Japanese • $$$

 Himitsu offers highly authentic Japanese cuisine in the form of traditional nigiri sushi and tapas-like plates.
-Executive chef Mitsu Aihara has been crafting sushi for the last 16 years at the award-winning Sushi Ota, and only opened this restaurant after receiving a blessing from his mentor, so he’s serious about the quality of his food.
+Executive chef Mitsu Aihara has been crafting sushi for a long time, including at the award-winning Sushi Ota, and only opened this restaurant after receiving a blessing from his mentor, so he’s serious about the quality of his food.

 Address: 1030 Torrey Pines Rd G, La Jolla, CA 92037